mrkkrp/philosophy-notes/understanding-media-mcluhan/notes.md

 * So, a medium has 2 things: the message and the content.
 They are quite indepedent for McLuhan even though intuitively we would rather equate them.
+* ‘Only standing aside from any structure or medium that its principles and lines of force can be discerned.
+For any medium has the power of imposing its own assumption on the unwary.’
+* ‘Our conventional response to all media, namely that it is how they are used that counts, is the numb stance of the technological idiot.
+For the “content” of a medium is like the juicy piece of meat carried by the burglar to distract the watchdog of the mind.
+The effect of the medium is made strong and intense just because it is given another medium as “content”.
+The content of a movie is a novel or a play or an opera.
+The effect of the movie form is not related to its program content.’
+* ‘The effects of technology do not occur at the level of opinions or concepts, but alter sense ratios or patterns of perception steadily and without any resistance.
+The serious artist is the only person able to encounter technology with impunity, just because he is an expert aware of the changes in sense perception.’